 Helen started the Helen in Wonderlust blog to dispel the myths about Africa travel and help others to see the wild, wonderful and colourful Africa she loves.
 Taking her passion and knowledge of Africa travel she created the Rock My Adventure tours.

-Our tours are completely unique, combining safari, nature, wildlife, fun activities, culture, nightlife, food and interaction wth local people.
+Each tour is created by Helen and are fully bespoke and completely unique, combining safari, nature, wildlife, fun activities, culture, nightlife, food and interaction wth local people.

 Our aim is to literally rock your adventure and make sure you have an amazing experience on your trip to Africa by organising an epic and culturally immersive itinerary, at an affordable price but without the stress of planning and booking everything yourself.
 Plus you get the support of an awesome Rock My Adventure group leader and pre-departure support from Helen.